 Ugh, sorry guys, I swear to the Universe that I did not intend to have another cliffhanger here…but it looks like that’s going to happen…now.

 Stay tuned after a few unrelated posts for the fourth and final installment (please!?) of this long ass dead-ication.
-Like, I think this is the longest dedication ever to be written… if this was the Oscars the symphony would start playing and the curtains would be coming down on me or something.
+Like, I think this is the longest dedication ever to be written… if this was the Oscars the symphony would start playing and the curtains would be coming down on me.
 The award presenters would be forcefully yet gracefully taking my arm and escorting me backstage.
-And then I’d get yelled at by the producers of the show and there’d be Hollywood gossip about me everywhere.
-Headlines like: “Why did Laura Kaplan have to dedicate her award to so many dead people?”
+And then I’d get yelled at by the producers of the show and there would be Hollywood gossip about me everywhere.
+Headlines like: “Why did Laura have to dedicate her award to so many dead people?”

 That juicy gossip will all make sense, I promise.
 The best part is coming next.